What is arthritis of the spine? Guide to symptoms and treatment

 Spinal arthritis treatment options

-After establishing an accurate osteoarthritis of the spine diagnosis, a conservative treatment plan should be tailored to meet the patient’s specific needs.
-Rest, and low-impact activities, like walking or swimming, coupled with pain and anti-inflammatory medications are commonly prescribed.
-A low percentage of patients, however, do not benefit from conservative treatments.
-In these cases, spine surgery may be necessary.
+After establishing an accurate osteoarthritis of the spine diagnosis, a conservative treatment plan should be designed to meet your specific needs.
+Physicians commonly prescribe rest and low-impact activities, like walking or swimming, coupled with pain and anti-inflammatory medications.
+Some patients, however, do not benefit from these conservative treatments.
+In these cases, spine surgery may be necessary to achieve long-term pain relief.